Halton Region is made up of the communities of the City of Burlington, Town of Oakville, Town of Milton, and the Town of Halton Hills.

 Oakville and Milton are the two most linguistically diverse municipalities in Halton Region where one in four residents speaks a foreign language.

 Although it is an affluent community, the Halton region has some 10,000 families living in low income.
 Both lone‐parent families and non‐family persons continue to have the highest prevalence of low income.
-Within the Halton Region, Milton experienced the greatest increase of low-income families.
+Within the Halton Region, Milton experienced the greatest increase in low-income families.

-The region takes pride in offering high-quality education all the way to high school level.
+The region takes pride in offering high-quality education all the way to the high school level.
 Scholastic achievement seems to rank high and 2018 announcements by the Province of Ontario Government of new, extended investments in education in the area of Halton, aim at maintaining and expanding such achievements.